yasserfaraazkhan/cypress-typescript-cucumber/README.md

 - [cypress](https://www.cypress.io/) - A JavaScript-based end-to-end testing framework.
 - [cypress-cucumber-preprocessor](https://github.com/TheBrainFamily/cypress-cucumber-example) - Library used to support Behavior-Driven Development (BDD) using Cucumber.

-## Running Tests

-You can run the tests by opening Cypress using the below command line.

 # Requirements
 Test Data can be handled in 2 ways in this
 1. Need to create a fixture file